13 Amazing Experiences in Yogyakarta Worth the Money

 You can read about all the cool things to do in Surakarta to be prepared for when you go.

-• Pasar Gedhe (try the Es Dawet there!);
+• Pasar Gedhe (try the Es Dawet there!)

-• Pasar Klewer;
+• Pasar Klewer

-• The Alun-Alun;
+• The Alun-Alun (Public Square)

-• Batik Village;
+• Batik Village

-• Watch a Wayang-Orang performance at Sriwedari Park Theater.
+• Watch a Wayang-Orang performance at Sriwedari Park Theater

 It’s easy to do a day trip there using the direct Commuter train link between Yogyakarta and Surakarta.

-Trains depart regularly throughout the day and take an hour, costing only 8.000 IDR (0.5$).
+Trains depart regularly throughout the day, take an hour, and cost only 8.000 IDR (0.5$).

 Surakarta is an awesome stop after 3 days in Yogyakarta and before going onward to Mount Bromo.